andreas-u/codex/ARCHITECTURE.md

 ## 14  Calendars & Timelines

-> **Planned extension:** Calendars and timeline features are not yet
-> implemented in this repository.
-This section sketches the intended
-> design for future work.
+Calendar and timeline support lets GMs attach events to a Setting and adapt them per Campaign.
+The APIs below are available in the current service.

 A dedicated chronological layer lets GMs plot historical lore, schedule future sessions, and track campaign days without leaking calendar logic into object payloads.
 The design mirrors the **canon‑vs‑override** strategy already used for Setting & Campaign objects.